About Bob Fioretti

 The impact driver is extremely powerful, and it can be used to drive through dense material and can also be used for excessive heavy work.
 The concussive blows it can hammer through is extraordinarily speedy.
 It also prevents your wrist from straining since it automatically does most of its work, instead of focusing on manual rotation.
 Long screws can also be driven into dense walls or materials with the least of effort.
 It is less likely to strip screws if you use an Impact Driver.
 One of the best tools used by mechanics are impact drivers.
 They have created a loyal fan base for the tricky work they do in as little time as possible.
 It also has a tiny body, thus making it easier as a portable device and can fit into little crevices without any issue.
 It is a lot more expensive than the cordless drill but then it makes up for that with its superior function and unparalleled quality.

 It is a little noisy since it’s power has the ability to break through the toughest materials.
 Therefore, using it in situations that requires delicate work makes this tool a little tricky.

 Whereas the cordless drill is quite straining manually, can stall while driving large screws, and tends to chuck out chunks of material like sawdust or drywall while being used.
 Careful care must be taken while using a driller, thus making it a little dicey to use in the long run, especially with somebody who’s not comfortable with constantly holding it up and being careful with long screws.

 To choose between Impact Drivers and Cordless drillers is a little tricky, but depending upon the situation is what will give you ultimate clarity.
 Opting for both can be beneficial in the long run.
 Especially when you need to build something right from scratch or if you need to perform a few repairs here and there.
-The best impact drivers include models like Makita BTD 141, Porter Cable PCL 1201 DC-2, Milwaukee 2650-22, Hitachi WH10DFL, Bosch, DeWalt and Ryobi P230.
+The best impact drivers include models like Makita BTD 141, Porter Cable PCL 1201 DC-2, Milwaukee 2650-22, Hitachi WH10DFL, Bosch Router Table, DeWalt and Ryobi P230.